fholmer/netdef/docs/user_guide/configuration.rst

      - | version
      - | 1
      - | Version of your configfile.
 If you have to
-       | break compability in the future you can
+       | break compatibility in the future you can
        | bump the config version to reject
        | outdated config files